Immunotherapy Drugs for Myasthenia Gravis

 Immunosuppressants calm, or suppress, an overactive immune system.
 There are different forms of immunosuppressant drugs, including steroids and nonsteroidal immunosuppressants.1

-Another type of immunosuppressant drug are called immunomodulators.
-Immunomodulators activate, or change, how the body’s immune system is working.1
+Another type of immune system-targeting drugs are called immunomodulators.
+Immunomodulators modulate (change) how the body’s immune system is working.1

 Examples